top of page

 WeCWI and the Science of Instruction: The Most Comprehensive Reference

-Many people have been asking me a few similar questions even today since Web-based Cognitive Writing Instruction or WeCWI first emerged in The Digital Education Show Asia 2014 at KLCC, Kuala Lumpur, Malaysia.
+Many people have been asking me similar questions even today since Web-based Cognitive Writing Instruction (WeCWI) first emerged in The Digital Education Show Asia 2014 at KLCC, Kuala Lumpur, Malaysia.
 I have listed the top five most common queries below, and I would love to clear your doubts if they seem relevant to you.

 1. What and why is WeCWI?